-You should try to include two good handfuls of fresh baby spinach in each smoothie you make.
+You should try to include two good handfuls of fresh baby spinach in each green smoothie you make.
 The optimal ratio for a green smoothie is 40% spinach or other leafy green to 60% fruit.
 You can start with one handful and then slowly increase the amount as you get used to drinking green smoothies.
 Trust me, your smoothies will not taste like liquid spinach!

 Spinach Nutrition and Health Benefits

 Spinach is considered a super food as it is a good source of vitamins A (as beta-carotene), C, K, and folate, as well as dietary fiber, calcium and iron.
 Spinach also contains selenium, zinc, phosphorus, potassium, copper, omega-3 fatty acids and vitamins B1, B2, B3, B6 and E.

 Spinach is rich in antioxidants that may help protect against certain cancers of the stomach, skin, breast, prostate, ovaries and colon.
 Spinach is good for cardiovascular health and may help prevent heart attack and stroke.
 Anti-inflammatory properties may help with diseases such as asthma and rheumatoid arthritis.
 Spinach contains lutein, which may protect eye health.
 Studies suggest that eating spinach may help reduce the effects of age-related decline in brain function.

 Spinach Smoothie Recipes